feather-rs/feather/README.md

 The server currently only supports 1.13.2 clients and world saves.
 In the future, additional versions will be added.

-**Note: the ```feather_blocks``` crate contains 130K lines of generated code and can take up to an hour to compile in release mode.
-In addition, it tends to take up around 8GiB RAM.
-In the future, we will provide precompiled binaries so you don't have to wait for that.**
+Note: the ```feather_blocks``` crate contains 130K lines of generated code and can take up to an hour to compile in release mode.
+In the future, precompiled binaries will be made available to avoid this.